MathysCogne/42_Cub3D/README.md

 - 5/ Draw the Image and Enjoy Your 3D View!

+- 6/ I'm still lost
+You should use:
+cos, sin, ceil, floor, round, pi.
+You should understand that cos, and sin create a vector (https://www.mathsisfun.com/algebra/trig-interactive-unit-circle.html), you should do your (very simple) math.
+Even if it is very simple.
+It took me 4 days.
+Don't panic.

 ## Disclaimer
 > At 42 School, most projects must comply with the [Norm](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf).